Idagaard

-Idagaard is a manor house and estate located immediately south of Sleagelse, Denmark.
+Idagaard is a manor house and estate located immediately south of Slagelse, Denmark.
 The estate was created by the businessman Constantin Brun from land that had previously belonged to Antvorskov and is named after his daughter Ida Brun.
 It is now owned by the Idagaard Foundation.

 History

 Early owners, 17971810

-Antvorskov Hovedgård was in 1799 acquired by Constantin Brun.
-He imported several families from Switzerland and established a production of Swiss cheese which was mainly exported to oversea markets.
+Antvorskov Hovedgård and nearby Galensteen were acquired in 1799 by Constantin Brun.
+He imported several families from Switzerland and established a production of Swiss cheese which was mainly exported to overseas markets.
 He also modernized the management with the introduction of chopping and threshing machines.
 Bruun was married to Friederike Brun, a leading salonist of her time.
-Idagaard was named after his daughter Ida Brun.

-Bruun created four small estates from part of the land that had previously belonged to Antvorskov Hovedgård, naming them Idagaard Charlottendal, Augustendal and Karlsgaard after his children.
+Bruun created four small estates from part of the land that had previously belonged to Antvorskov Hovedgård, naming them Idagaard, Charlottendal, Augustendal and Karlsgaard after his children.
+Idagaard was thus named after his daughter Ida Bruun.